IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

   <img src="../images/additive_attention_block_00.png">
 </div>

-As shown in the picture, at each step the Decoder can "choose what to look at" more by combining together its previous hidden state and the current Encoder output.
+At each time step the decoder can "choose what to look at" by combining together its previous hidden state (at t-1) and the current Encoder output (at t).
-The term "additive" comes from this.
+The term "additive" comes from their combination, that is why it was also called *concatenative attention*.

-Attention allows the Decoder to look at the same time to multiple steps of Encoder sequence, even far back in time.
+Attention allows the decoder to look at the same time to multiple steps of encoder sequence, even far back in time.
-In a way, the Attention mechanism plays a role not too different from the one that is played by skip connections in CNNs.
+In a way, the attention mechanism plays a role not too different from the one that is played by skip connections in CNNs.
-It represents a "shortcut" for any useful signal present in the input sequence, that doesn’t have to traverse all the layer cells before affecting the output.
+It represents a "shortcut" for useful signals present in the input sequence, that now don’t have to traverse all the layer cells before affecting the output.

 Since **TensorFlow 2.1**, Bahdanau attention is already available among `keras.layers` as `AdditiveAttention()`.
 It requires two inputs \[EXPLANATION\]